DavidAnson/markdownlint/doc/Rules.md

 ```

 The configured list style can be a specific symbol to use (asterisk, plus, dash),
-can require that users be consistent within the document, or can require that each
+can require that usage is consistent within the document, or can require that each
 sublist has a consistent symbol that is different from its parent list.

 For example, the following is valid for the `sublist` style because the outer-most